austinhaas/scrim/README.md

 ### Update your .emacs

 I've included a couple init files that you can use as reference.
 This is what I use to initialize scrim.
-You will probably only want to take what you want and modify as necessary.
+Take what you want and modify as necessary.

 * [A minimal configuration](scrim-init-minimal.el)
 * [Extra](scrim-init-extra.el) (experimental)